The Full Story Behind James Bond’s Greatest Stunt

 Wilson invited Sylvester to London and asked him if he wanted to do it.
 The recently unemployed Sylvester accepted.

-As he prepared to do the stunt again for James Bond, his life was about to change forever.
-Rick Sylvester, the modest adventurer who saw himself as just “a climber, [and] a skier”, would go down in the record books as one of the world’s greatest stuntmen.
+Sylvester, the modest adventurer who saw himself as just “a climber, a skier”, would go down in the record books as one of the world’s greatest stuntmen.

 200 Feet Just Isn’t High Enough

 John Glen, who later directed five Bond films, headed the second unit on The Spy Who Loved Me.
 The unit had the tough mission of filming the stunt, which in itself was a feat to almost rival Sylvester’s ski jump!
-But first, Glen, Broccoli, Wilson, and the film’s director, Lewis Gilbert, met with Sylvester to discuss the stunt in the cushy offices of EON Productions in London.
+But first came the meeting at EON’s London offices with Broccoli, Wilson, and the film’s director, Lewis Gilbert, and Sylvester.

-Sylvester suggested they return to Mount Asgard where he had attempted the jump previously for Canadian Club.
-Mount Asgard has an elevation of 2,015 m (6,611 ft), which was a far more exciting and dangerous proposition.
+Mount Asgard, with its twin cylindrical peaks and icy isolation, has an elevation of 2,015 m (6,611 ft), and, therefore, was a far more exciting and dangerous proposition.
 Sylvester told Glen they could only be there for six weeks because the rest of the time it’s snowed in, and the weather can be dangerous.

 Mount Asgard is a twin-peaked mountain with two flat-topped, cylindrical, rock towers, separated by a saddle.
 It is located in the Baffin Mountains, Canada.